Arnold Beckman: Relationship with Caltech

+In 1964, he accepted an offer to become chairman of the Caltech Board of Trustees, where he'd been a member since 1953.

 National Inking Appliance Company

 In 1934, Millikan referred I. H. Lyons from the National Postal Meter Company to Arnold Beckman.
 Lyons wanted a non-clogging ink so that postage could be printed by machines, instead of having clerks lick stamps.
 Beckman's solution was to make ink with butyric acid, a malodorous substance.
 Because of this ingredient, no manufacturer wanted to manufacture it.
 Beckman decided to make it himself.
 He started the National Inking Appliance Company, obtaining space in a garage owned by instrument maker Fred Henson and hiring two Caltech students, Robert Barton and Henry Fracker.
 Beckman developed and took out a couple of patents for re-inking typewriter ribbons, but marketing them was not successful.
 This was Beckman's first experience at running a company and marketing a product, and while this first product failed, Beckman repurposed the company for another product.